XKirby/MMBN3-Randomizer/bizhawk/README.md

 - A: Highlight Chip
 - B: Cancel
 - Start: If you have a Chip highlighted, enter Edit Mode
+- Select: If you have a Chip highlighted while *not* in Edit Mode, display Folder info

 While in Edit Mode, you can use the following buttons:
 - B: Cancel